 Elissa hosts a Jeopardy!-style game for your class or school, complete with dollar-bill bookmarks and nerd-tastic prizes.
 This presentation is jam-packed with information about writing and publishing with a big emphasis on revision

 and perseverance, all in an interactive, fun format that keeps kids guessing—literally!

 Elissa has taught creating writing to children, college students, and adults.
 She can tailor a workshop to fit your needs, infectious enthusiasm included.

 Beginnings and Endings, Writing in Slow Motion, In Your Character’s Socks

 Potential Topics for Adults:

-Writing for the Current Children’s Market, Focus on Middle Grade Fiction
+Writing for the Current Children’s Market, Crafting Authentic Dialogue, Focus on Voice

 “Truly a delight to have.
 The teachers all raved about the quality of the presentations.”